 Cloud accounting is a hot topic right now, and with good reason.
 Just as online banking revolutionised the way in which we undertake our banking operations (starting in the mid-90s and becoming accepted as mainstream perhaps 10 years later, despite lots of scaremongering around security) cloud accounting is doing the same.

-It’s estimated that fewer than 20% of businesses currently use a cloud accounting system, but already studies are showing that those that do are more likely to achieve better results (see the 2013 MYOB Business Monitor for one example of such a study).
+It’s estimated that fewer than 20 percent of businesses currently use a cloud accounting system, but already studies are showing that those that do are more likely to achieve better results (see the 2013 MYOB Business Monitor for one example of such a study).
 Here are five reasons why I think cloud accounting can not only help you run a better business but potentially save your business in what is still a difficult economy for many sectors.

 1. Access to more accurate information